aryeelab/bisulfite-seq-tools/README.md

 ```
 preemptible
 ```
 - Preemptible option is to use preemptible virtual machine, if it is set to 0 the workflow runs uninterrupted.
 If it is set to any integer other than zero it may be interpreted that many times.
+However preemtible option reduces the computing cost significantly.